-In Traditional Chinese Medicine (TCM), citron are plants that belong to the 'Herbs that regulate Qi' category.
+In Traditional Chinese Medicine (TCM), Xiang Yuan belongs to the 'Herbs that regulate Qi' category.
 Herbs in this category typically treat a TCM condition called 'Qi Stagnation'.
 Concretely it means that Qi is blocked in the body's Organs and Meridians, most typically the Stomach, Liver, and to a lesser extent, the Lungs.
 In modern medicine terms, Qi Stagnation often translates into psychological consequences such as depression, irritability or mood swings.
 It's also frequently associated with conditions such as premenstrual syndrome (PMS), menopausal symptoms, the development of breast swellings as well as various digestive disorders.

-Furthermore citron are plants that are Warm in nature.
-This means that citron tend to help people who have too much "cold" in their body, although with less effect than a plant that would be Hot in nature.
+Furthermore Xiang Yuan is Warm in nature.
+This means that Xiang Yuan tends to help people who have too much 'Cold' in their body, although with less effect than a plant that would be Hot in nature.
 Balance between Yin and Yang is a key health concept in TCM.
-Those who have too much cold in their body are said to either have a Yin excess (because Yin is Cold in nature) or a Yang deficiency (Yang is Hot in Nature).
-Depending on your condition citron can help restore a harmonious balance between Yin and Yang.
+Those who have too much Cold in their body are said to either have a Yin Excess (because Yin is Cold in nature) or a Yang Deficiency (Yang is Hot in Nature).
+Depending on your condition Xiang Yuan can help restore a harmonious balance between Yin and Yang.

-Citron also taste Bitter, Pungent and Sour.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Bitter ingredients like citron tend to have a cleansing action on the body by clearing heat, drying dampness and promoting elimination via urination or bowel movements.
-On the other hand Pungent ingredients tend to promote the circulations of Qi and body fluids.
+Xiang Yuan also tastes Bitter, Pungent and Sour.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Bitter ingredients like Xiang Yuan tends to have a cleansing action on the body by clearing Heat, drying Dampness and promoting elimination via urination or bowel movements.
+On the other hand Pungent ingredients tend to promote the circulations of Qi and Body Fluids.
 That's why for instance someone tends to sweat a lot when they eat spicy/pungent food.
-Lastly Sour ingredients help with digestion and restrain abnormal discharges of fluids from the body, such as diarrhea or heavy sweating.
+Lastly Sour ingredients help with digestion and restrain abnormal discharges of Fluids from the body, such as diarrhea or heavy sweating.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such citron are thought to target the Spleen, the Liver and the Lung.
-In TCM the Spleen assists with digestion, blood coagulation and fluid metabolism in the body.
-The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and body fluids.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Xiang Yuan is thought to target the Spleen, the Liver and the Lung.
+In TCM the Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.
+The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.
-In addition to performing respiration, the Lungs are thought to be a key part of the production chain for Qi and the body fluids that nourish the body.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.